Great Barrier Reef, Australia

 - 4000+ species of Great Barrier Reef molluscs

-- 1000’s of species of Great Barrier Reef sponges, worms and crustaceans
+- 1000’s species of sponges, worms and crustaceans

 - 22 species of Great Barrier Reef seabirds

-- 6 of the 7 marine turtles in the world have been seen visiting the Great Barrier Reef.
+- Six of the seven marine turtles have visited the Great Barrier Reef.
 Most common being the Green Turtle and the Hawksbill Turtle

-- 30+ species of marine mammals visit the Great Barrier Reef, including Dugongs, Humpback whales, Minke Whales and Bottlenose dolphins.
+- 30+ species of marine mammals call the Great Barrier Reef, including Dugongs, Humpback whales, Minke Whales and Bottlenose dolphins.